Family Sponsorship to Canada

 4. Proof of medical examination (from a panel physician) before coming to Canada.

-Who else can I include in the family sponsorship application other than the primary applicant?
+Who can I include in the family sponsorship application other than the primary applicant?

 The following individuals can be included in the sponsored person's application for a Canada immigration visa: